Ismailbulbul21/chatpuzzle/README.md

-# PuzzleChat - Dynamic Quiz App
+# BulbulChat - Dynamic Quiz & Chat App

-A React application that generates dynamic quiz questions using AI and matches users based on their responses.
+A React application that generates dynamic quiz questions using AI and matches users based on their responses for engaging group chats.

 ## Features